 The Corn Maze was at the end of the Hayride (included in the Hay Ride fee/Total Experience Ticket).
 It was on the small side, but still fun to walk through.
 We did actually manage to get turned around inside of it for a minute.

 Jackson said one of his favorite things was doing the crafts in the kids’ activity area.
 They made their own bats out of construction paper and clothes pins.
 We kept finding these bats all over the zoo… but we’re happy to report that both Bella’s and Jackson’s bats made it home.
 I’m not sure if they change the crafts at all, or if it’s the same project every day of the event.

-There were a few “Boo at the Zoo” things that we missed:
+There were a few “Boo at the Zoo” things that we missed in 2017: